merrittz/xrayinspect/README.md

 steps over each DICOM file and appends PatientID, ExposureIndex, DeviationIndex, and Signal and Noise for each selected ROI to the file called Relevant_Anatomy.csv.

 It is also possible to generate histograms of a region of interest or simply view an image.
-A secondary purpose of xrayinspect is to be a simple DICOM image viewer, since I am not aware of a DICOM viewer for GNU/Linux.
+A secondary purpose of xrayinspect is to be a simple DICOM image viewer, since there are few DICOM viewers for GNU/Linux.

 Lastly, xrayinspect was written to fit specific research needs.
 Although it is a very general tool, it is not guaranteed to be a solution for everyone, but hopefully it will save someone some trouble.